Lithium iron phosphate: Intellectual property

 On April 7, 2006, A123 filed an action seeking a declaration of non-infringement and invalidity UT's patents.
 A123 separately filed two ex parte Reexamination Proceedings before the United States Patent and Trademark Office (USPTO), in which they sought to invalidate the patents based upon prior art.

-In a parallel court proceeding, UT sued Valence Technology, Inc. ("Valence") - a company that commercializes LFP products that alleged infringement.
+In a parallel court proceeding, UT sued Valence Technology, a company that commercializes LFP products that alleged infringement.

 The USPTO issued a Reexamination Certificate for the '382 patent on April 15, 2008, and for the '640 patent on May 12, 2009, by which the claims of these patents were amended.
 This allowed the current patent infringement suits filed by Hydro-Quebec against Valence and A123 to proceed.
 After a Markman hearing, on April 27, 2011, the Western District Court of Texas held that the claims of the reexamined patents had a narrower scope than as originally granted.

-The key question was whether the earlier Goodenough's patents from the University of Texas (licensed to Hydro-Quebec) were infringed by A123, that had its own improved versions of LiFePO4 patents, that contained cobalt dopant.
-The end results was licensing of Googenough's patents by A123 under undisclosed terms.
+The key question was whether the earlier Goodenough's patents from the UT (licensed to Hydro-Quebec) were infringed by A123, that had its own improved versions of LiFePO4 patents, that contained cobalt dopant.
+The end results was licensing of Goodenough's patents by A123 under undisclosed terms.

 On December 9, 2008, the European Patent Office revoked Dr. Goodenough’s patent numbered 0904607.
 This decision basically reduced the patent risk of using LFP in European automobile applications.
 The decision is believed to be based on the lack of novelty.

-The first major large settlement was the lawsuit between NTT and the University of Texas-Austin (UT).
+The first major settlement was the lawsuit between NTT and the UT.
 In October 2008, NTT announced that they would settle the case in the Japan Supreme Civil Court for $30 million.
 As part of the agreement, UT agreed that NTT did not steal the information and that NTT would share its LFP patents with UT.
 NTT’s patent is also for an olivine LFP, with the general chemical formula of AyMPO_{4} (A is for alkali metal and M for the combination of Co and Fe), now used by BYD Company.
 Although chemically the materials are nearly the same, from the viewpoint of patents, AyMPO_{4} of NTT is different from the materials covered by UT.
 AyMPO_{4} has higher capacity than LiMPO_{4}.
 At the heart of the case was that NTT engineer Okada Shigeto, who had worked in the UT labs developing the material, was accused of stealing UT’s intellectual property.

 As of 2020, an organization named LifePO+C claims to own the key IP and offers licenses.
 It is a consortium between Johnson Matthey, the CNRS, University of Montreal, and Hydro Quebec.